abiggerhammer/otr-message/README.md

 otr-message uses the following (incomplete!) grammar to describe the format of OTR messages:

+BASE_64(...) is a base64 representation of its arguments VALUE(field[n]) is the value of the nth field in this rule, to be used as an attribute. n indexes from 0.

 ```
 otr ::= query | error | encoded | tagged_plaintext | plaintext
 query ::= query_prefix versions '?'